elmorenox/c4_deployment-3/README.md

 - Launch the instance

 ## Jenkins

+We use Jenkins to build, test, and deploy the application.
+Java is a dependency for Jenkins and python, venv and pip are dependencies for the testing. unzip apt package is used to unzip the awscli

 Access your EC2 instance's terminal through instance connect.
 We'll set up the linux environment to install Jenkins.